MikeHopley/ftl-ships-strategy/index.md

 Sector 1 distress beacons are worth visiting.
 You have a clone bay and a good blue option from the Ion Stunner.

-### Balance Mod: The Loon

-The ship has been remade to be more distinct from the Lanius A and Kestrel A.

-Buffed FTL Recharge Booster + engines-4 let you run **fast**.
-Piloting-2 also helps.
-You can reliably dive in sector 1, or even double-dive; ASBs will rarely hit before you can escape, and the Breach Bomb helps take the sting out of Rebel Elite weapons.

-Weapons are weak, but effective for crew kills.
-Destroying O2 and scoring breaches drains oxygen fast, and the Breach Bomb deals 30 crew damage.
-Breaches attract a second crew once repaired, giving a chance to hurt two crew with one laser or bomb.
-When the enemy has spare hull, try to get breaches from the Hull Laser instead (saving bombs).
-On the other hand, it’s worth spending bombs on scary enemy weapons.
-Sometimes you can use the Breach Bomb for early skill-farming against automated ships (permanently disabling a weapon).

-Fast running means you can delay shields-3, and maybe even shields-4, in the hope of finding a good weapon.
-But remember shields-4 also helps you fish for more crew kills!
-Mind control is particularly good early on, as it complements your crew-killing play.

-Even though you have a Slug now, it’s still probably better to leave the Lanius in piloting.

-Avoid selling the Recharge Booster!
-It’s a good economic augment that also makes you safer.
-At 35 scrap it’s often worth buying; you can think of it as "budget Long-Ranged Scanners".

-The Breach Bomb can disable defence drones, letting you sneak hacking past them.
-Bear this in mind for the Flagship.
-Flagship drone slots have been rearranged so that the defence drone goes down first.

-Sector 1 distress beacons are worth visiting.
-You have a clone bay, plus blue options from the Lanius (good) and the Slug (weak).

 ## Engi A

-A single hit to weapons disables your offence, so almost always rush shields and then look for a weapon.
-Rushing shields also gives more chances for early crew kills.
+Typically rush shields and then look for a weapon.
+Rushing shields gives more chances for early crew kills.

+However, you do have a 30-scrap augment to sell, and generally you’re quite safe in early fights.
+Two Engis make fast repairs.
+So sometimes it might be better to delay shield upgrades slightly, and visit an early store.

 Early on, micromanage the drone to break a shield for your ion, which can then rapidly take down weapons.
-Against harmless ships, try ionising O2 for a crew kill (and this is a good reason for rushing shields-4).
+Against harmless ships, try ionising O2 for a crew kill.

 Late-game the Ion Blast 2 needs help from another ion weapon to reliably take down shields.
 This leaves only one slot for a hull-damaging weapon.
 Some combinations work, but don’t be afraid to ditch the ion in exchange for reliable damage-dealers.